-The static overshoot subparameters provide the voltage values for which the model is no longer guaranteed to function correctly.
+The static overshoot subparameters provide the DC voltage values for which the model is no longer guaranteed to function correctly.
+Typically these are voltages that would cause the physical component to be destroyed.

 D_overshoot_high, D_overshoot_low, D_overshoot_time rules:

 The dynamic overshoot values provide a time window during which the overshoot may exceed the static overshoot limits but be below the dynamic overshoot limits.
 D_overshoot_time is required for dynamic overshoot testing.
 In addition, if D_overshoot_high is specified, then S_overshoot_high is necessary for testing beyond the static limit.
 Similarly, if D_overshoot_low is specified, then S_overshoot_low is necessary for testing beyond the static limit.